arainho/awesome-api-security/README.md

-[kiterunner](https://github.com/assetnote/kiterunner)| Contextual Content Discovery Tool [MindAPI](https://github.com/dsopas/MindAPI)| Organize your API security assessment by using MindAPI [Astra](https://github.com/flipkart-incubator/Astra) | Automated Security Testing For REST API's [Automatic API Attack Tool](https://github.com/imperva/automatic-api-attack-tool) | Imperva's customizable API attack tool takes an API specification as an input, generates and runs attacks that are based on it as an output.
+[kiterunner](https://github.com/assetnote/kiterunner)| Contextual Content Discovery Tool [MindAPI](https://github.com/dsopas/MindAPI)| Organize your API security assessment by using MindAPI [Astra](https://github.com/flipkart-incubator/Astra) | Automated Security Testing For REST API's [Automatic API Attack Tool](https://github.com/imperva/automatic-api-attack-tool) | Imperva's customizable API attack tool takes an API specification as an input, generates and runs attacks that are based on it as an output
-[APICheck](https://bbva.github.io/apicheck/) | The DevSecOps toolset for REST APIs [RESTler](https://github.com/microsoft/restler-fuzzer) | RESTler is the first stateful REST API fuzzing tool for automatically testing cloud services through their REST APIs and finding security and reliability bugs in these services.
+[APICheck](https://bbva.github.io/apicheck/) | The DevSecOps toolset for REST APIs [RESTler](https://github.com/microsoft/restler-fuzzer) | RESTler is the first stateful REST API fuzzing tool for automatically testing cloud services through their REST APIs and finding security and reliability bugs in these services
+[SoapUI](https://github.com/SmartBear/soapui) | SoapUI is a free and open source cross-platform functional testing solution for APIs and web services

 ## Cheatsheets
 Name | Description